dhabersack/islovely.co/courses.md

 layout: courses
 title: Courses
 ---
-If you want to learn
+If you are a designer or developer that wants to work smarter instead of harder, there’s a course in here for you.
+Every course in this list is completely free.

-Looking for more?
 I am always working on new courses.
-Sign up to [my newsletter](/newsletter/) to find out what else I am working on.
+Sign up to any of them or [join my newsletter](/newsletter/) to catch announcements of new ones.